 Join the Market and Trade the News

 Start trading today!
 Choose now from various forex account types, based on your trading strategy, experience, and capital designed for investment.
-Explore the best trading conditions with AximTrade, a global leading broker with flexible leverage up to 1:3000, which is one of the top competitive leverage conditions.
+Explore the best trading conditions with AximTrade, a global leading broker with top competitive leverage in the market up to infinite leverage.

 AximTrade is a fast-growing brokerage service provider in the global markets with a highly advanced MT4 execution and CopyTrade platform.
 One of the core values of AximTrade is to enable forex traders with easy-to-use technology, educational resources, technical analysis, ongoing promotions, and a highly competitive trading environment with the best trading conditions.
 Learn how to open forex account with easy few steps and join the financial markets now!